 Both of these are great ways to build off of an employee’s skills.
 This also will boost the performance and productivity of your other employees.

 Management is often just the next rung on the ladder, but the skills needed to succeed at management are very different from the ones that got them this far.
 As a result, you often see people who are brilliant and talented independent contributors flounder when it comes time to manage others.

 - Allison Green, Author of Ask a Manager

 Leaders Need Tools to Succeed

-Many of the complaints we have all heard about leaders are also some of the leading reasons why employees voluntarily leave a job.
+Many of the leadership issues we have all heard are also some of the leading reasons why employees voluntarily leave a job.
 Ironically, they are also issues that could be easily fixed with the right performance management and communication tools.
 Let’s start with one, very common example; employees will very often complain about and quit over a lack of recognition from their boss.
 Additionally, 70% of employees say motivation and morale would improve “massively” with managers saying thank you more, proving that it really doesn’t take much.
 Adding recognition and even rewards to your leadership training initiatives costs little to nothing to implement and could make your leaders even more successful in the long run.